Doing Business in Brunei Darussalam

 - Brunei Darussalam has no central Bank and operates a currency board system with the Brunei Dollar (B$) being pegged to the Singapore Dollar, enabling both

-legally interchangeable in Brunei Darussalam and Singapore.
+currencies to be legally interchangeable in Brunei Darussalam and Singapore.

 - Currency: Brunei dollar (BND)